 Lauren grew up on Sydney's northern beaches before studying Environmental Science and Geography at Macquarie and Tasmania Universities.
 She spent several years community campaigning on climate change in Hobart, but realised that understanding the natural world and its systems all starts with getting people outside and developing an intimate connection with what's around us.
 Lauren completed her Certificate III in Outdoor Recreation and Certificate IV in Adventure Guiding in 2014, along with Wilderness First Aid qualifications - before commencing her wilderness guiding career on the Overland Track and the Freycinet Peninsula.
 Lauren is keen to share her passion for the outdoors whilst creating magical moments for her guests on our Larapinta Trail treks.

 Rob is a storytelling guide originally from Tasmania where he has spent the last seven years dividing his time between guiding in the wilderness and working with young people in the class room.
 Raised in remote North Queensland, he has a love of Australia's wild places and sharing stories about their rich natural and cultural histories.
 A master story teller, Rob has Leadership First Aid qualifications and brings experience both from his background as a science teacher and his love for bushwalking and rock climbing to ensure a safe, enjoyable and memorable trekking experience.

 Declan has always had an interest in bushwalking from growing up in his native Tasmania.
-Since gaining his Eco-Tourism and Wilderness First Aid qualifications in 2013, Declan has been guiding on famous trails such as the Overland Track and the Larapinta Trail.
+Since gaining his Eco-Tourism and Wilderness First Aid qualifications in 2013, Declan has been guiding on famous trails such as the Overland Track, the Jatbula Trail and the Larapinta Trail.
 It’s this passion for the Australian wilderness, combined with years of outdoor expedition experience which creates wonderful trekking holidays for our guests.